Japn 340

 See some useful Glossaries of Terms and Relevant Film Vocabulary

-Read Burch-1 and Burch-2 PDF on WISE
+Read Burch-1 and Burch-2 PDF on CANVAS

-(Students sign-up to present main ideas from either
+Students sign-up to present main ideas from either

 --Burch 1.pdf